What Is Functional Medicine? A Whole-Person Approach

 Yes.
 Functional medicine uses advanced diagnostic testing and peer-reviewed research while also honoring the healing wisdom of traditions that modern science is only beginning to validate.

-Vishnu Das (William Le, PA-C)
+Vishnu Das (William Le)

-Board-certified Physician Associate with over a decade of emergency and rural medicine experience.
+Wellness coach with over a decade of emergency and rural medicine experience.
 Certified yoga instructor and shamanic wisdom practitioner.
-Vishnu Das bridges functional medicine, yogic philosophy, and earth-based healing traditions to help patients find the root cause — and the deeper meaning — of their health journey.
+Vishnu Das bridges functional wellness, yogic philosophy, and earth-based healing traditions to help clients find the root patterns — and the deeper meaning — of their health journey.

-Learn moreThis article was written with the assistance of AI under the clinical guidance and editorial oversight of Vishnu Das (William Le, PA-C).
-All medical information is reviewed for accuracy, but this content is for educational purposes only and does not constitute medical advice.
-Always consult a qualified healthcare provider for personalized recommendations.
+Learn moreThis article was written with the assistance of AI under the editorial oversight of Vishnu Das (William Le).
+All information is reviewed for accuracy, but this content is for educational purposes only and does not constitute medical advice.
+Always consult a qualified healthcare provider for medical concerns.

 Continue Reading